ptitSeb/box86/docs/README.md

 ----
 > Compilation instructions can be found [here](COMPILE.md)
 > Instructions for installing Wine for Box86 can be found [here](X86WINE.md)
-> For an easy 1-click installation on a Raspberry Pi, check out box86 on [pi-apps](https://github.com/Botspot/pi-apps/)

 Box86 lets you run x86 Linux programs (such as games) on non-x86 Linux systems, like ARM (host system needs to be 32bit little-endian).